 Training your own dog takes a lot of time and patience, and it’s much easier to get one from an organization.
-However, if you are training him yourself, please remember you are fully responsible for your dog – before, during, and after training – and you need to abide by state laws and regulations, since some of them protect businesses from not being required to allow your dog while he’s in training into their facility.
+However, if you are training him yourself, please remember you are fully responsible for your dog before, during and after training and you need to abide by state laws and regulations, since some of them protect businesses from not being required to allow your dog while he’s in training into their facility.

 How do you qualify for a PSD?

 Although each organization has different eligibility criteria, there are a few requirements that all applicants need.
-In order to qualify for a PSD, you need to be legally disabled under the ADA (and be able to provide proper medical documentation) and you need to be able to handle and command the dog independently on your own.
+To qualify for a PSD, you need to be legally disabled under the ADA (and be able to provide proper medical documentation) and you need to be able to handle and command the dog independently on your own.
 Most places also require your attendance in training sessions with the service dog (which can be multiple weeks of training) both while they’re in the program and after they’ve graduated.

 How much does a PSD cost?

 Throughout my research, I’ve found the average price for a service dog — with temperament testing, vet care, food and training — is between $20,000 and $30,000.
 However, some organizations like The Foundation for Service Dog Support often reduce costs based on each individual and their service to the community.